 Whether you require a service animal to help you with post-traumatic stress syndrome or a service dog to warn you of pending seizures, your pet costs could potentially qualify as a medical expense.
 Make sure to get a prescription from your doctor, or some other documentation that shows your medical necessity, prior to obtaining any pet that you claim, or the IRS may conclude that your pet does not meet the requirements to deduct these pet expenses.
 Keep any documentation that shows how the animal was specially trained to help you with your medical condition, too.

 These expenses will only be deductible if you itemize deductions rather than use the standard deduction.
-Additionally, the deduction only kicks in when your medical expenses exceed the required percentage of your adjusted gross income (AGI), which is 7.5 percent for those under the age of 65 in the 2017 tax year (filing in 2018).
-The TCJA lowered this threshold from 10% for tax years 2017 and 2018, but it goes back up to 10%, effective tax year 2019.
+Additionally, the deduction only kicks in when your medical expenses exceed the required percentage of your adjusted gross income (AGI), which is 7.5 percent for those under the age of 65 in the 2018 tax year (filing in 2019).
+The Tax Cuts and Jobs Act (TCJA) of 2017 lowered this threshold from 10% for tax years 2017 and 2018, but it goes back up to 10%, effective tax year 2019.

 Pets as Part of a Business